Thermodynamics of a Single Mesoscopic Phononic Mode: Fastest tracks fit

 The fitting procedure is then as follows: we first average together all the data sets taken over the period $\Delta T=1000 \, \delta t$.
 This produces a sideband peak which looks reasonably Lorentzian, with a width essentially given by the acquisition bandwidth.
 Then, in the fitting routine that infers the sideband parameters of each datafile, we {\it fix} the Lorentz peak width to its mean value, and {\it constrain} the peak position to be around 0$~$Hz within only a few frequency-steps $1/\delta t$.
 As such, the fit peak frequency position distribution looks like a (centered) truncated Gaussian, and our main fitting parameter is the height of the peak, or equivalently its area.
 Obviously, acquiring data faster than $\Gamma_{ef\!f}$ {\it should impact quantitatively} the extracted area value: this point is explicitly discussed in the following Appendix \ref{fastrescale}.
 The opto-mechanics gain ${\cal G}$ is then computed from the known power (and temperature) dependence of $\Gamma_{ef\!f}$; note that at these acquisition speeds, $1/f$ noise in damping $\Gamma_m$ is irrelevant.

 The great capability of this technique is that we can easily separate what is genuinely characteristic of the sideband, from what is simply due to the noise background.
 This is illustrated in Fig. \ref{fig_spectralnoise}, where we compare the Power Spectral Density calculated from the previous fitting, and the one obtained when constraining the fit position of the Lorentz peak far from the central value of $0~$Hz.
 In the latter case, the obtained spectrum is white, and more than one order of magnitude smaller than what is obtained when fitting on the sideband (main graph).
 The Probability Distribution Function is centered on $0$, and clearly distinct from the exponential tail obtained with the sideband peak data (inset).
+Note the slight negativity which comes from a non-constrained fit that also captures the background noise when no signal is to be seen; this has been truncated in Fig. \ref{figbig} for clarity.

 Finally, only the sideband processed data show the cutoff at $\Gamma_{ef\!f}$ in the spectrum; but the computed Power Spectral Density does not fall to zero above this value (see fit in Fig. \ref{fig_spectralnoise}).
 This is presumably due to the fit error, which is distinct from the background noise (which is subtracted in Fig. \ref{figbig} for clarity); see following Appendix \ref{fastrescale} for details of fast-tracks fit corrections.
+As a matter of fact, the final scatter in Fig. \ref{spectlevel} corresponds to our ability of fitting the flat region of the FFTs of the type of Fig. \ref{figbig} (main graph), obtained for different temperatures.
+This finite error bar (which can be understood as our capability of defining $k_B$) corresponds here to 100 spectra averaged together, producing the typical scatter seen in Figs. \ref{figbig} and \ref{fig_spectralnoise}.